 Information about coronavirus (COVID-19) and visiting St. Michael’s Hospital

-In the interests of the health and safety of our patients and visitors, visiting is currently restricted in St. Michael’s Hospital.
+In the interests of the health and safety of our patients, staff and visitors, and in line with National Guidelines visiting is currently restricted in St. Michael’s Hospital.

 What infection control procedures should I follow in the hospital?